SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Properties/Terreni oltre Torrente.md

 ### Access and Connection Strategies

-Access to these plots presents some logistical challenges that we plan to address during the [[Setting up the Terrains]] phase.
+Access to these plots presents some logistical challenges that we plan to address during the [[Terrain Setup Plan]] phase.

 - **Vehicle Access:** The municipal road (Str.
 Chiappella) leads towards the stream but ends near **plot 106**, which is **not owned by us**.
 We need to verify the possibility of accessing our lands (104 & 105) by passing directly through plot 106.
 - **Connection for Horses:** To connect the grazing area (104 & 105) with the main property, we are exploring a path along the stream bank.
 The goal is to create a route that leads from these plots directly to **Particella 522**, the land situated right in front of [[Casa del Noce]].
 This would allow for easier management of the animals.